Benefits of Ethical Hacking for Your Business

 What to look for in an ethical hacker?

 Besides, sizeable work experience in the industry, an ethical hacker must hold a certificate in Ethical Hacking Training Course.
-This certificate indicates that he qualified to function in the capacity of an ethical hacker.
-In case you are concerned about possible losses that might occur due to activities of an ethical hacker, you can request him to provide an employee fidelity/honesty bond or other insurance coverage which will reimburse you in case your company experience losses as a result of his activities.
+This certificate indicates that he is qualified to function in the capacity of an ethical hacker.
+In case you are concerned about possible losses that might occur due to the activities of an ethical hacker, you can request him to provide an employee fidelity/honesty bond or other insurance coverage which will reimburse you in case your company experience losses as a result of his activities.